RealMCoded/Patzibot/README.md

 npm run start
 ```

+If you plan to use the Markov feature in your instance, make a file called `markov.txt` in the directory with the index.js file.

 ## Registering commands

 Included is an npm script to register commands to 3 locations: `global`, `patzi`, and `test`.